SarthakMakhija/serialized-snapshot-isolation/README.md

 [![Go](https://github.com/SarthakMakhija/snapshot-isolation/actions/workflows/build.yml/badge.svg)](https://github.com/SarthakMakhija/snapshot-isolation/actions/workflows/build.yml)

 The idea is to provide an implementation of **snapshot transaction isolation** and **serialized snapshot isolation** in a tiny MVCC based in-memory store.
+The implementation will be used alongside my [storage engine workshop](https://github.com/SarthakMakhija/storage-engine-workshop-template).

 The focus is only on the **I** part of the **ACID** transactions.
 The following ideas will be implemented:
 - [X] MVCC based Skiplist with: